 Lost in Translation: How to Build Stronger Connections Across Cultures

 Today, we talk to people from all over the globe.
 Language can often be a barrier, whether it’s for work, school, or even meeting new friends.
-This is why cross-cultural communication is so important.
+This is why it’s important to build stronger connections across cultures.
 Sometimes, things get lost in translation, leading to misunderstandings.

 A language barrier happens when two people can’t communicate well because they speak different languages.
 It can also occur if one speaks a language with an accent or dialect that is hard to understand.
 It’s not just about words, though.
 Communication also involves body language and tone of voice.
 These things can change the meaning of what you’re saying.